 Old movies and TV shows have much more to say than it seems on the surface.
 Life is cyclic and it is better to learn from the mistakes of others.

 TV shows from the 90s have collected priceless life lessons which can be also used in a career.
 You may think it is impossible but, still, it is absolutely real.
-Our favorite actors keep on teaching us how to act in particular situations and get benefits.
+Our favourite actors keep on teaching us how to act in particular situations and get benefits.

 Don’t expect to find out on the old TV shows how to write a CV or how to make your LinkedIn profile powerful and catchy.
 Though, learn to read between the lines and see useful hints even when it seems there is nothing worthy.
 Let’s try together.